 Here in this example, Process A (Size 25 KB) is allocated to the largest available memory block which is 60KB.
 Inefficient memory utilization is a major issue in the worst fit.

-A Fragmentation is defined as when the process is loaded and removed after execution from memory, it creates a small free hole.
+Fragmentation is defined as when the process is loaded and removed after execution from memory, it creates a small free hole.
 These holes can not be assigned to new processes because holes are not combined or do not fulfill the memory requirement of the process.
-To achieve a degree of multiprogramming, we must reduce the waste of memory or fragmentation problem.
-In operating system two types of fragmentation:
+To achieve a degree of multiprogramming, we must reduce the waste of memory or fragmentation problems.
+In the operating systems two types of fragmentation:

 Internal fragmentation occurs when memory blocks are allocated to the process more than their requested size.
 Due to this some unused space is leftover and creates an internal fragmentation problem.